Run Galway Bay Entries are non-refundable.

 What is Run Galway Bay?

-This event includes a Full Marathon (26.2 miles), Half Marathon (13.1 miles) and a 10K.
-All suitable for both runners and walkers.
+Run Galway Bay is an annual road race that includes a Full Marathon (26.2 miles), Half Marathon (13.1 miles) and a 10K.

 What is the entry fee?